-6.1.5 Printing Character Symbol Listings
+6.3 Character Symbol Listings

-Even though the situation concerning availability of character codes from Unicode and under ISO 10646 is not yet fully clear at the time of writing, we have decided to proceed on the assumption that the code points suggested to ISO WG2 by the UTC will be confirmed.
-As before we can only reiterate that for current developments on details of character standards as far as they influence mathematical formalism the Home Page of the W3C Math WG should be consulted.
+The Universal Character Set (UCS) of Unicode and ISO 10646 continues to evolve Section 6.4.4.
+A small number of the changes recently introduced, relative to those resulting from the needs of Asian languages, are those designed exactly to facilitate the use of Unicode by the 'equation-writing' community.
+This specification is written on the assumption that the code assignments suggested to ISO/IEC JTC1/SC2/WG2 by the UTC will be confirmed as they are in public draft forms of Unicode 3.1 and 3.2.
+As before, we can only reiterate that for latest developments on details of character standards as far as they influence mathematical formalism the Home Page of the W3C Math WG should be consulted.